Justification of Red List Category

 A rapid population decline is suspected to be occurring as a result of continuing habitat clearance throughout the species's range.
 However, given the species's apparent tolerance of secondary habitats, declines may be less drastic than currently thought.

-Zoothera cinerea is endemic to the Philippines, where it is known from north and central Luzon and northern Mindoro.
+Geokichla cinerea is endemic to the Philippines, where it is known from north and central Luzon and northern Mindoro.
 It is considered uncommon overall and was found to be scarce in the Sierra Madre mountains during surveys in the early 1990s.
-A recent review mapped just 25 locations, of which only 15 involved post-1980 records.
+A recent review mapped just 25 sites, of which only 15 involved post-1980 records.
 At Dalton Pass on Luzon, 130 birds were trapped between 1964 and 1970.
-It is tolerant of secondary habitats, and is known to be secretive and therefore probably under-recorded, so it could prove to be more abundant than previously thought.
+It is tolerant of secondary habitats, and is known to be secretive and therefore probably under-recorded, so it could prove to be more abundant and widespread than previously thought.

 It inhabits the floor, in particularly open patches of primary, selectively logged and secondary forests, mainly in the lowlands (e.g. 90-360 m on Mindoro).
 It has been recorded up to 1,100 m in the Sierra Madre mountains on Luzon.
+It also occurs on limestone outcrops, ridgetops, mossy forests, and forests with rattan understorey (Collar 2020).
 The large numbers caught at the Dalton Pass (1,560 m) migration funnel suggest either post-breeding dispersal or regular movement between the Sierra Madre and Cordillera Central, in response to differences in the rainy season.
 It has been recorded breeding in La Mesa Ecopark, Metro Manila (Constantino and Canlas 2012).
+Several other locations have also been recorded for this species, in the Laoag in Ilocos Norte, Northern Luzon, and Itogon in Cordillera Central, South Central Sierra Madre in Quezon (A. Constantino in litt.
+2020).
+Its diet consists of figs and insects (Collar 2020).

 Conservation Actions Underway